-The Adult Education program offers free one-on-one, pair, and small group tutoring provided through a grant from the Pennsylvania Department of Education.
-Students interested in having a tutor must first attend orientation/assessment session for level placement and goal setting.
-Students interested in tutoring must be able to meet with their tutors at least three hours a week.
-Students and tutors meet in public places such as libraries or at Keystone classroom sites.
+Keystone’s Adult Education program offers free one-on-one and small group tutoring.
+Students interested in having a tutor must first attend an intake, orientation and assessment session with our tutor coordinator for level placement and goal setting.
+Students interested in tutoring must be able to meet with their tutors at least three hours per week.
+Students and tutors meet remotely via Zoom, in public places such as libraries, or at Keystone classroom sites.

-Keystone is always looking for volunteer tutors to assist students in reaching their educational goals.
-The sessions are 1.5 hours long, twice a week.
-The volunteer commitment is 3 hours per week.
+We are always looking for volunteer tutors to assist students in reaching their educational goals.
+Most tutoring sessions are 1.5 hours long, and are scheduled twice a week.
+We ask that potential volunteer tutors commit to six months of volunteering in our program.
 Volunteers interested in working one-on-one with students or working with a tutoring group must have a bachelor’s degree.
-Volunteers tutor students in English as a Second Language (ESL), EL/Civics, GED, Reading, and Math.
+Volunteers tutor students in English as a Second Language (ESL), EL/Civics, pre-high school equivalency, and high school equivalency.
 Free tutor training is provided for eligible volunteers.

 Fresh For All